Edward Olivares Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 16th in MLB.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Angels' 3.65 team ERA ranks 10th across all MLB pitching staffs.
+- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.96).

-- Angels pitchers combine to surrender 15 home runs (0.8 per game), the fourth-fewest in the league.
+- Angels pitchers combine to allow 15 home runs (0.7 per game), the third-fewest in the league.

-- Anderson (1-0) takes the mound for the Angels in his fourth start of the season.
-He's put together a 6.75 ERA in 14 2/3 innings pitched, with 10 strikeouts.
+- Detmers gets the start for the Angels, his fourth of the season.
+He is 0-1 with a 4.50 ERA and 19 strikeouts in 16 2/3 innings pitched.

-- The 33-year-old has a 6.75 ERA and 6.1 strikeouts per nine innings in three games this season, while allowing a batting average of .322 to opposing hitters.
+- The 23-year-old has an ERA of 4.50, with 10.7 strikeouts per nine innings, in three games this season.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.